How to Make a Photography Portfolio

 Jeremy Cowart’s portfolio is a good example of a clean and clear interface.

 When you visit his site, you are greeted with a gallery of his photos and nothing more.
-For his name, Jeremy uses a stylish font to give a bit of a personal touch.
+For his name, Jeremy uses a stylish font to give a bit of a personal touch to his work.

-Links directing to different pages, from photographs of different categories to his profile, are organized in a simple drop-down menu at the top.
+Links directing to different pages, from photographs of different categories to his profile, are organized in a simple drop-down menu at the top of the portfolio.

 Northlandscapes is a website by Jan Erik Waider, who focuses his work on landscapes.

-Jan implemented the Instagram grid layout to showcase his photos.
+Striking photographs like these work best when contrasted with simple themes and Jan has implemented the Instagram grid layout to showcase his photos.

 Since he has quite a collection, it’s very effective when visitors want to scroll through the portfolio and check out his projects.